hschellman/computing-basics/_episodes/01-introduction.md

 There will be live documents linked from [Indico][indico-event-link] for each [Zoom][zoom-link] session.
 You can write questions there, anonymously or not, and experts will reply.
 The chat on Zoom can quickly saturate so this is a more convenient solution and proved very successful at the previous training.
 We will collect all questions and release a Q&A after the event.
 -->

 You must be on the DUNE Collaboration member list and have a valid FNAL or CERN account.
 See the old [Indico Requirement page][indico-event-requirements] for more information.
-Windows users are invited to review the [Putty Setup page]({{ site.baseurl }}/putty.html).
+Windows users are invited to review the [Windows Setup page]({{ site.baseurl }}/Windows.html).

 You should join the DUNE Slack instance and look in [#computing-training-basics](https://dunescience.slack.com/archives/C02TJDHUQPR) for help with this tutorial